vegneshwaran/murders/readme.txt

 wrangle-data.R - creates a derived dataset and save a R object in rda directory

-analysis.R - generates a plot and saves it to the figs directory
+analysis.R - generates a plot and saves it to the figs directory165